tractionguest/lenel-sdk/docs/UsersApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::UsersApi.new
+api_instance = LenelSDK::UsersApi.new

-user_preferences = LenelClient::UserPreferences1.new # UserPreferences1 |
+user_preferences = LenelSDK::UserPreferences1.new # UserPreferences1 |

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.